 If it's absolute wilderness you're chasing, halt your search now because Elanda Point is the place for you.
 Located three hours from Brisbane and surrounded by 65 acres of natural bushland, don't be surprised when a mob of kangaroos rocks up for a morning cuppa Joe at your glampsite.
 Take a break in one of the modest Wilderness tents with shared restroom facilities, or hold out till April when the Paperbark tents are due to launch.
 Ensuite bathroom, private deck, continental breakfast—need we say more?
 Sometimes we all need a little temptation, by means of luxury, to enjoy the great outdoors, and when there's a complimentary shuttle to main-hub Noosa in the works, you know you gotta add Habitat to your weekender bucket list.

-Really just prefer camping?
+Really just prefer camping to Queensland's best glamping?
 We don't believe you, but here are the best places to do it in Queensland.